 Natural healing falls short of the ideal capitalist model, which is part of the appeal.
 Remove financial motivation, and you’re left with something closer to altruism.
-Monastic medicine, developed by monks and nuns, was borne from the motivation to help people, not to create repeat business.
+Monastic medicine (known in Germany as Klosterheilkunde), developed by monks and nuns, was borne from the motivation to help people, not to create repeat business.

 Body and Spirit of Monastic Medicine